requery/sqlite-android/README.md

 ----------

 The library is versioned after the version of SQLite it contains.
-For changes specific to just the wrapper API, a revision number is added e.g. 3.43.0-X, where X is the revision number.
+For changes specific to just the wrapper API, a revision number is added e.g., 3.45.0-X, where X is the revision number.

 Acknowledgements
 ----------------